The workout type you select determines how the workout is displayed to your clients. There are 4 different workout modes:

 Regular workouts allow you to build a workout that has a series of exercises which need to be completed.
 When a client does an exercise, he/she will need to complete a set.
 For example, you may want a client to perform a bench press, a lat pull down and bicep curls in a workout, and with each exercise, you may want them to perform 3 sets.
 You can build such a workout, as a regular workout.
 The workout will show each set of exercises, for the client to complete.

 Once you're building the workout, add in exercises, and make sure to enter in the number of sets you want for each exercise.
-You can also superset exercises together.
+Also, you can group exercises in supersets or circuit rounds.
 Finally, once you enter in your rep and weight targets, hit 'save'.

 A Circuit workout allows you to build a workout that has "rounds" of grouped exercises.
 For example, you may want a client to perform a bench press, a lat pull down and then ride the bike for 3 min.
 Then you want your client to repeat this series 3 times consecutively.
 You can build such a workout, as a circuit workout.
 The workout will show each round separately when pulled up for tracking on the web, or Smartphone.